Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

   -analyzer-config CheckerOrPackageFullName:OptionName=Value

+Should the user supply the same option multiple times (with possibly different values), only the last one will be regarded.
+If compatibility mode (which is implicitly enabled in driver mode) is disabled, these options will be verified, and additional verifications can be added to the checker's registry function.

 Checker registration
 ^^^^^^^^^^^^^^^^^^^^

 The checker registration, or initialization process begins when the ``CheckerRegistry`` object is created.
 It will store a ``CheckerRegisty::CheckerInfo`` object for each checker containing their full name, a pointer to their checker registry function, and some other things that we will detail later.
 It'll parse the user's input about which checker should be enabled, resolves dependencies, validates checker options, and eventually calls the checker registry functions by supplying each with a ``CheckerManager`` object.
 By the time the ``CheckerRegistry`` object is destructed, all necessary checker objects have been created and initialized.

+In the following subsections, we'll investigate how one can use ``CheckerRegistry``'s interface to add new checkers and packages to it.
+For builtin checkers, there's no need to interact with ``CheckerRegistry`` at all.

+Registering a package
+*********************

+A new package can be added via ``CheckerRegistry::addPackage()``, which expect a package full name.

+A new package option can be added via ``CheckerRegistry::addPackageOption``, which expects the package's full name, the option's name, the default value of it, a human-readable description and the option's type.
+You can add several package options to a single package by supplying the same package full name when calling ``addPackageOption`` again.

+Registering a checker
+*********************

+A new checker can be added via the ``CheckerRegisty::addChecker`` template method, which expects a full checker name, a human-readable description, a pointer to the checker registry function, a pointer to the checker's ``shouldRegister`` function, a (preferably existing) link to the checker's documentation page as regular parameters and the checker class as a template parameter.

+A new checker option can be added via ``CheckerRegistry::addCheckerOption``, which expects the checker's full name, the option's name, the default value of it, a human-readable description and the option's type.
+You can add several checker options to a single checker by supplying the same checker full name when calling ``addCheckerOption`` again.

+One can establish dependencies in between checkers by calling ``CheckerRegistry::addDependency``, which expects in order the dependendt checker's full name, and the dependency-checker's full name.

 Generating code for builtin checkers
 ************************************

 Creating a new builtin checker is an easy process, as the code required for adding a checker, ensuring that it's dependencies are registered beforehand, and few other things are generated from TableGen files according to the entry that was made for it.
+Usually, adding 5-10 lines to Checkers.td_ is all you need to do.

 During the compilation of the analyzer, Checkers.td_ will be processed by TableGen, which will generate the Checkers.inc_ file according to how the generation was specified in ``(clang repository)/utils/TableGen/ClangSACheckersEmitter.cpp``.
 CheckerBase.td_ (basically the header file of Checkers.td_) defines the actual structure of a checker entry.

 Creating a basic entry for a builtin package
 """"""""""""""""""""""""""""""""""""""""""""

-A builtin plugin entry will have a

 * *Name*,
-* (optional) Parent package, which expects a package as an argument.
-This is how one can express that this entry is a subpacke.
+* (optional) *Parent package*, which expects a package as an argument.
+This is how one can express that this entry is a subpacke, and is used for generating the plugin's full name,
-* (optional) Package options (detailed in a later section).
+* (optional) *Package options* (detailed in a later section).

 .. code-block:: c++